lf-edge/ekuiper/docs/en_US/rules/sources/overview.md

 - [Zero MQ source](./plugin/zmq.md): read data from zero mq.
 - [Random source](./plugin/random.md): a source to generate random data for testing.
+- [SQL source](./plugin/sql.md): a source to periodically fetch data from SQL DB.

 ## Use of sources